NWChemEx/ParallelZone/docs/source/developer/design/parallel_zone.rst

 Hardware Introspection
 ======================

-Different machines have different numbers of cores, GPUs, etc. We need to be able to query this information.
+The most effective parallelization strategy for a given computer is going to depend on the runtime environment of that computer.
+Notably we need a way to query hardware information for scheduling.
 Furthermore, new hardware will emerge and become relevant.
 The hardware detection of the runtime will need to grow as the list of available hardware grows.
 Thus the runtime must not limit itself to a particular set of hardware.
 At this point in time we foresee our algorithms needing knowledge (both globally and process local) of:

 Central Processing Unit (CPU)
 -----------------------------